ABOUT ZOOM

-We usually don’t recommend Zoom for podcast recording, however, we know that in a few corporate environments it is the only tool that may make sense.
+We usually don’t recommend Zoom for podcast recording.
+However, we know that it is the only tool that may make sense in a few corporate environments.
 People in a corporate environment don’t have the time to fiddle with the sound.
-The reason why I don’t recommend Zoom for podcast recording is that it records in a cloud using the internet bandwidth and not on the local machine (your computer).
+I don’t recommend Zoom for podcast recording because it records in a cloud using the internet bandwidth and not on the local machine (your computer).
 Unfortunately, this single reason can affect the recorded sound quite a bit.
-While the internet bandwidth may be limited the audio stream can be interrupted damaging the recording.
+While the internet bandwidth may be limited, the audio stream can be interrupted, damaging the recording.
 This may not be a real problem if your internet connection is good, however, you can never control your guest’s internet connection.
-In order to compensate for this problem zoom automatically compresses the sound during recording into a format called “m4a” but this reduces quality quite significantly.
+To compensate for this problem, zoom automatically compresses the sound during recording into a format called “m4a”, which significantly reduces quality.

 1: SET UP YOUR HARDWARE CORRECTLY.